Intermodal vs. Full Truckload: 4 Things Every Shipper Should Know

 2. Intermodal Transit Takes More Planning

-To help you better plan your intermodal shipments, read our Intermodal 101 Beginner's Guide.
+Related: To learn about planning your intermodal shipments, read the Intermodal Beginner's Guide.

 Here's How Intermodal Train Schedules Work